Ice Bath Calories Burned Calculator

 How to Use This Calculator

-- Specify the water temperature in Celsius (°C)
+- Input the water temperature in Celsius (0-15°C)

-- Optionally, enter your body fat percentage for more accurate results
+- Provide your estimated body fat percentage

-- Select your gender
+- Select your gender and adjust your metabolic rate if known

 Formula Used